-DAR’s education program is designed to:
+DAR’s education project is designed to:

 - Enhance public understanding of Hawai‘i’s aquatic environments.